Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 The All Seeing Eye/Script.md

 At home, Lucas opens the puzzle box.
 There is a note inside.
 It has a symbol of the all-seeing eye.
 It reads:

-There are ghosts beneath the city lights.
-Lovers.
-Ocean.
-Susan.
-To stop the disaster, I have hidden a great treasure where all paths converge.
-There are no aliens in Eurasia.
+I found aliens beneath the city lights.
+To prevent disaster, I have hidden a great treasure where all paths converge.